 Indoor Kayaking Try kayaking for the first time in a safe, controlled (and warm!) environment or improve your existing skills with the help of expert instructors.
 Confluence Kayaking (2373 15th St., Unit B) has a warm indoor pool for classes, private lessons and open pool sessions.
 Bring your own equipment or use theirs.
 More info: http://www.confluencekayaks.com/Adventures/PoolKayaking.aspx

 Indoor Rock Climbing Denver is home to some excellent places to develop (or discover!) your indoor rock climbing skills.
 At Movement Denver (1155 W. 5th Ave., pictured) you’ll find a friendly gym with a state-of-the-art facility, classes for all levels of climbers and onsite childcare.
-Other places to climb include the Climbing Pinnacle at the REI Flagship store (NO CLIMBING NOV 1 – JAN 15) and Thrillseekers (1912 S. Broadway) More info: http://movementdenver.com
+Other places to climb include Ubergrippen (8610 E. 21st Ave), the Climbing Pinnacle at the REI Flagship store (FYI it’s closed during sales and special events) and Thrillseekers (1912 S. Broadway) More info: http://movementdenver.com

 Indoor Parkour The goal of parkour to get from one point to another in a complex environment, without using any special equipment, and in the fastest and most efficient way possible.
 Or, to put another way, to become a sort of urban ninja.
 This sport is becoming quite popular as the challenge of it can be quite addictive.
 Apex Movement (700 W. Mississippi Ave.) is home to an indoor parkour course, plus classes for kids and adults, private lessons and open gym time.
 More info: http://apexmovementdenver.com